How to Convert Excel to Google Sheets (Step-by-Step)

 No, unfortunately, they don’t.
 However, Google Sheets is constantly updating their compatible formulas.
 There are also equivalent ways to achieve the same result.
 A simple Google search for the function name will help you figure out alternatives.

 In this article, you’ve learned how to convert Excel to Google Sheets and how to transfer Excel to Google Sheets and back again.
 As you can see, it’s quite easy to change formats between the two spreadsheet giants Google Sheets and Excel.
-If you’re making the move from Excel to Sheets, you may want to take a short course from Udemy to make the transition smoother.

 Hope you found this tutorial useful!